bahrmichael/bahrmichael.github.io/_posts/2022-02-07-org-formation.md

 I've uploaded the [tasks](https://gist.github.com/bahrmichael/8e45d43b97c477fc74f9fca2ba7c8f46) and [budgets](https://gist.github.com/bahrmichael/e3ff88b2e31e3eb9f4c019d872983594) file for you on GitHub.

-You're free to pick any number other than `040`.
+You're free to pick any numeric prefix other than `040`.
 Have a look at the [OrgFormation reference templates](https://github.com/org-formation/org-formation-reference/tree/master/src/templates) to see what you might add in the future.

 There is a lot going on in the `budgets.yml` file.
 The gist of it is that you'll get a budget notification in one of the following three cases:

 - Actual spending is greater than 80% of the threshold.
 - Forecasted spending is 100% of the threshold.
 - Actual spending is greater than 100% of the threshold.

 Budget alerts only work with USD.